mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 > ### Where to get data for these exercises

-> All of the data for this set of exercises is [in a Dropbox folder](https://www.dropbox.com/sh/pj1xukyrvi6v688/AAC-Yzprr1JUgS2Pd37HY15ua?dl=0).
+> All of the data for this set of exercises is [in a Box folder](https://unl.box.com/s/y9w4y8x79649wofnp7g13oavnjtxmfic).
 It is public data.
 You are free to use it as you want.